menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 .. meta::
    :description: Managing Appliances in the Micetreo Web Application
-   :keywords: Men&Mice appliances, DNS management, DNS/DHCP appliance, DNS caching appliance, Men&Mice, BDDS appliances
+   :keywords: Men&Mice appliances, DNS management, DNS/DHCP appliance, Men&Mice, BDDS appliances

 .. _webapp-appliance-management:

-Integrating and Managing Appliances
+Integrating and Managing BDDS Appliances
 ===================================
 Micetro offers seamless integration with compatible DNS/DHCP appliances, available in both hardware and virtual machine configuration.
 One of the key benefits of using Micetro with DNS/DHCP appliances is automation.
 It can automate routine tasks such as IP address allocation, DNS record updates, and DHCP lease management.
 This reduces manual effort and minimizes the risk of configuration errors.